Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 Some channels also offer the ability to play a programme from the beginning if you happened to join it halfway through.
 This is mainly a feature for Sky’s own channels, rather than other ones that Sky doesn’t have the same rights to.

 As you may have gathered, the range of content available on Sky Q is wider than ever before.
-From the traditional satellite channels to catch-up options and streaming services, there is so much television to choose from.
+From traditional satellite channels to catch-up options and streaming services, there is so much television to choose from.

 Here are the main ways to watch content on Sky Q.